 Each year, BlueSky's board of directors meet to discuss the strategic plan goal statements and review the objectives to determine if priorities need to be shifted or additional goals added.
 At this meeting, survey data from staff, students, and parents is used to help prioritize objectives.
+In addition, student performance data, results from IQS accountability reports, retention data, graduation exit survey data and other information is used to develop focus areas for improvement.
 Administration, along with other BlueSky stakeholders as needed, use the strategic plan as a working document throughout the year to create benchmarks that detail how each objective will be met.

 BlueSky incorporates a committee structure which includes board appointed and informal committees.
 This structure allows for the input of teachers and other stakeholders but keeps the final decision making power with the board.
 This allows for board meetings to be more efficient as the committees have brought key actions and ideas forward for board approval.
-The board appointed committees are chaired by a board representative and include Finance Committee, HR Committee, and Curriculum Committee.
+The board appointed committees are chaired by a board representative and include the Finance Committee, HR Committee, and Curriculum Committee.
 Other informal committees report to the Executive Director who provides the board with updates related to their activities.
 Some of these committees include Staff Development, Re-Licensure, Q-comp, Technology, Intervention, and Student Activities.